pycogram/pi_trending_bot/README.md

-Created a script with RUST that track tokens with hot volumes on Pi blockchain.
+Pi Trending Bot is script built with pure RUST that tracks tokens with hot volumes on Pi blockchain.